 Think about your average day.
 The iPhone alarm you snooze in the morning was designed by an engineer.
-The electric toothbrush that you desperately need put on charge – it was designed by an engineer.
+The electric toothbrush that you desperately need to put on charge – it was designed by an engineer.
 And when you just about make it on to the bus and scan your travel card, guess what?
-Yeah, that was designed by an engineer too.
+That was designed by an engineer too.

 The world we live in has been designed by engineers and they’ll be at the forefront of creating a sustainable world for the future.
-From automotive engineering specialists creating environmentally green cars, to civil and structural engineers who are creating innovative energy distribution systems.
+From automotive engineering specialists creating environmentally green cars, to civil and structural engineers designing innovative energy distribution systems.

 We need Engineers for the future

 Water, energy, food and health are the major challenges that Engineers are focused on solving over the next 50 years.